HTattanBirch/bayes-factor-calculator/interpretation.md

 #### Why use Bayes factors?

-The Bayes factor tells you how much more likely your data are under one hypothesis over another.
+The Bayes factor tells you how much more probable your data are under one hypothesis over another.
 It is the Bayesian equivalent of significance testing.
 Importantly, it answers a question that p-values from null-hypothesis significance tests cannot:

 > Do my data provide evidence for no effect?